ggtd/php-wfaf/README.md

 -2.
 Number of requests made in preset time span.
 The default rule is set

-Youn can change the settings, by changing these line:
+You can change the settings, by changing these line:
 $this->MAX_POSTS_IN_TIME_FRAME = 3;
 $this->POSTS_TIME_FRAME        = 180;